 - Club Lounge: The hotel does have a Grand Club and it was open, but with only very limited services at the time of our stay.
 When I visited the club, it was completely empty of people, but there were packaged snacks and bottled drinks available.

 - Free Breakfast: Due to the fact that the club lounge had limited service, they offered us free breakfast at either the hotel restaurant or via the market where we could have grabbed a to-go breakfast before our flight.
 In our case, though, we had been upgraded to Delta first class and knew we would get breakfast on the flight and so we skipped hotel breakfast altogether in order to make it easier to catch our 5:40am flight.
 I was sorry to miss the free breakfast at the hotel restaurant.
 Based on our dinner experience, I expect that breakfast is excellent.
+UPDATE: On my second visit to the Grand Hyatt, the lounge was still limited service and so I had a chance to enjoy a free breakfast at the hotel restaurant (Qual + Crane).
+It was very good.

 - 4PM Late Checkout: Granted upon request.
 We didn’t need it.